 Cyanobacteria are a major component of the Baltic phytoplankton community with some unique features.
-Their ability to fix nitrogen makes them important in driving the nitrogen cycle and stimulating summer primary production (e.g. Larsson et al., 2001;

-- Karlson et al., 2015).
-The propensity of the co-dominant genus Nodularia to form dense surface accumulations makes it feasible to map its distribution using satellite sensors, including some not specifically designed for ocean color applications (Kahru and Elmgren, 2014).
-This makes it possible to create a time-series that is much longer than time series for ocean color variables like CHL.
-A 35 year time-series of the frequency of - 10 cyanobacteria surface accumulations (FCA) shows a trend towards earlier occurrence as measured by the center of timing of the accumulations (Fig. 10).
+Their ability to fix nitrogen makes them important in driving the nitrogen cycle and stimulating summer primary production (e.g., Larsson et al., 2001; Karlson et al., 2015).
+The propensity of the co-dominant genus Nodularia to form dense surface accumulations makes it feasible to map their distribution using satellite sensors, including some not specifically designed for ocean color applications (Kahru and Elmgren, 2014).
+This makes it possible to create time series that are much longer than the time series using only ocean color variables (e.g., CHL).
+A 36-year time series of the frequency of FCA shows a trend towards earlier occurrence as measured by the center of timing of the accumulations (Fig. 10).
 The estimates of the start and end of the accumulation period are less reliable when based on the older, less sensitive AVHRR sensor and are therefore given only for the second half of the study period, based on the more sensitive and reliable ocean color sensor data.
-The - start and end of the accumulation period seems closely related to the center of timing.
-Years when the accumulations are late (e.g. 2004), the total period of accumulations also tends to be shorter.
+The start and end of the accumulation period are closely related to the center of timing.
+In years when the accumulations are late (e.g., 2004), the total period of accumulations also tends to be shorter.